-ECON-299
+ECON-299 1-3 units

 Special Projects: Economics

 Students with previous college-level course work in the program may do special projects that involve research and special study.
 The actual nature of the project must be determined in consultation with the supervising instructor.